open-tale/open-tale.github.io/_docs/03-roll-system.md

 the score in case of Disadvantage.
 These results can be interpreted as if the character got overconfident when on Advantage... or was able to focus and overcome a situation of Disadvantage.

+Some circumstances tell you exactly which modifier to apply, but the GM is free to say which modifier can be used throughout the game.

 ## 3.3.
 Explosions